bevy-cheatbook/bevy-cheatbook/src/programming/system-piping.md

 {{#include ../code/src/basics.rs:system-pipe}}
 ```

-You can also receive other parameters like commands, resources or queries in a piped system, as if they were regular systems.
-You can specify them in any order, as Bevy will find the specified input parameter from the list.
+You can also receive other parameters like commands, resources or queries in a piped system, as if they were regular systems, as long as the first argument is the piped input.

 ```rust,no_run,noplayground
 {{#include ../code/src/basics.rs:system-io-with-params}}